lpapailiou/fac/README.md

 #### Arithmetic expressions
 <ul>
 <li>Arithmetic expressions are meant to perform numeric calculations and string concatenation.
 Therefore, they use specific operators (+, -, *, /).</li>
-<li>Arithmetic expressions cannot exist as isolated component.
+<li>Arithmetic expressions cannot exist as isolated statement.
 They need to be part of a declaration or be assigned.</li>
 <li>By default, their components can be either 'raw' values, conditional expressions or function calls.</li>
 <li>Multiplication and division have precedence over addition and subtraction.</li>
 <li>Arithmetic expressions can be nested.
 They are - after precedence - evaluated from left to right.</li>